eduardoperrino/wiremock-transformers-puzzle/README.md

-# nammok-puzzle-wiremock
+# wiremock-transformers-puzzle
-Nammok Puzzle Wiremock
+Puzzle to show how to use wiremock transformer with spring cloud contract